-Basic Post Process edits
+Basic Post practices

 - Know your Post Processing software!
-If you’re using Photoshop, Lightroom or Elements, you have to know how to use it properly.
+If you’re using Photoshop, Lightroom, Elements, or whatever.
+You should know how to use it properly.
 How to import and export images, to have a basic understanding of the tools, how to adjust the exposure, and the list goes on and on.
-I’ve said it before, YouTube is your know it all friend.
-Use it and search, “How to use whatever tool or function in whatever program you are using?”
+I’ve said it before, YouTube is your know-it-all friend.

 - Removing dust spots.
-You got a dirty sensor and it shows.
+You got a dirty sensor, and it shows.
 Clone out all those little distractions, they’re taking attention away from your subject.